GENIE-BPC/genieBPC/cran-comments.md

 * Maintainer: 'Jessica Lavery <laveryj@mskcc.org>'

-* The examples here are taking a little over 5 seconds for the functions listed, but are still under 20 seconds.
+* The examples here are taking a little over 5 seconds for the functions listed, but are still under one minute.

 ## Additional comments